Is the Loss of Intimacy Due to My Medical Condition?

 As a qualified counselor myself, I understand that the best thing to do in most situations is to talk.
 As I said in my first post, I waited until the next day before speaking about it, and I was in no way fault-finding, just using questions to help her be open about the situation.
 The results were very poor at this early stage, and while I posted here, I did not pursue the situation with her at this time.
 Time was going to be the best helper here and allow her to come to understand herself after what I had asked and what we spoke about.

 This morning, I engaged her in general conversation but brought different situations into the conversation without making it confrontational.
 We managed to get a lot out before she decided she did not want to continue discussing the situation further at this time.
 It seems that the bag is only indirectly the problem.
 She feels that I am no longer the person I was, and we don't engage in lovemaking, just foreplay without sex.
-While climax is reached by both parties, she would experience this more than once on most occasions we made love.
+While climax is reached by both parties, she would experience this more than once most of the time we made love.
 I don't fully understand what she is saying, but I had assumed she was reasonably happy with our bedroom activities before this blow-up.

-She has expressed that she would be happier if I was able to achieve an erection.
+She has expressed that she would be happier if I were able to achieve an erection.
 Viagra has failed, and my doctor has suggested penile injections.
-We had talked about this and if I would be able to inject myself or not, etc., and it was after this that she changed drastically.
+We had talked about this and whether I would be able to inject myself or not, etc., and it was after this that she changed drastically.
 I have no idea if this had anything to do with the situation, but the timing was there.

 She is very clear that it is not my fault and that she is very sorry, but it is just the way she is feeling now.